FinRyd03/reproducible-research_homework/README.md

 **4.**

 **a.** The two plots show two distinct random walks in 2D x-y space, over 500 time units.
+At each time unit, the walk can progress 0.25 distance units and records the data in a data frame, which can then be ploted using `plot()`.
 The gradient time legend indicates the start and end points of the random walks.
 Both began at `0,0` coordinates, whilst in the case of the first run of the code, plot 2 random walk ended at the coordinates `-6.5, 2.8`.
 The end-point of plot 1 random walk is not deciperable upon observation of the plot.
 Iterative executions of the code form different plots, due to the random changes in direct at each time step.

 **b.** Random seeds are inputted into random functions allows reproducibility in an otherwise random sequence generator.
 Without a seed, a random number sequence generator will select numbers at random at each time step.
 Adding a seed to random sequence generator, the same set of numbers will always be drawn upon iterations.
-This 'locks' the random sequence generator, to allow reproducibility during analysis following initial sequence selection.
+This 'locks' the random sequence generator, to allow reproducibility during analysis.

 **5.** (Script for question 5 attached to `reproducible-research_homework` in `Genome_Length_Virion_Volume_Allometry.R`